Paying players could fix NCAA after bribery scandal, experts say

 The colleges have said they were "shocked" and "appalled" by the allegations.
 And Adidas said Tuesday that it was "unaware of any misconduct and will fully cooperate with authorities to understand more."

-On Wednesday afternoon the fallout deepend: The University Louisville, which outed itself, said it was putting head coach Rick Pitino and Athletic Director Tom Jurich on paid leave in response to the scandal, although neither was named in the criminal complaint.
+On Wednesday afternoon the fallout deepend: The University of Louisville, which outed itself, said it was putting head coach Rick Pitino on an unpaid suspension and Athletic Director Tom Jurich on paid leave in response to the scandal, although neither was named in the criminal complaint.

 And Louisville said that one student who had enrolled after his family was allegedly paid bribes was removed from team activities.